Emmanuel Lutheran Church

-Emmanuel Lutheran Church is a community of about 500 households located in the heart of Vienna, Virginia, just off Chain Bridge Road.
-We welcome all to
+Emmanuel Lutheran Church is located in the heart of Vienna, Virginia, just off Chain Bridge Road.
+We seek to

-- love and serve your neighbors as Jesus commanded
+- love and serve our neighbors as Jesus commanded

-- feel the stirrings of the Holy Spirit guiding you to live out your callings here on earth
+- follow the Holy Spirit to live out our callings as God's children

 Reconciling in Christ Congregation